 Last week, a joint venture project by MPLX, Whitewater Midstream, Stonepeak, and West Texas Gas announced a final investment decision to move forward with the Whistler Pipeline.
 The 2.0 Bcf/d pipeline will transport Permian gas to Agua Dulce with service scheduled to begin in 2021.
 The project will join Kinder Morgan’s Gulf Coast Express pipeline to meet growing demand for LNG and Mexican natural gas exports out of South Texas.
 However, new demand is expected before Gulf Coast Express enters service in October of this year, which could exacerbate the gas shortage in South Texas leading to stronger South Texas gas pricing through the end of the summer.

-Gas processing plants, built to serve Eagle Ford production, are primarily downstream of Agua Dulce and even further up the coast then Corpus Christi.
+Gas processing plants, built to serve Eagle Ford production, are primarily downstream of Agua Dulce and even further up the coast than Corpus Christi.
 As a result, unprocessed rich gas volumes from counties such as Live Oak, Karnes, Dewitt, and further west move Northeast on rich gas pipelines.
-The gas is then processed at plants located in Lavaca, Colorado, and Jackson county and the residue gas is delivered near the Katy market.
+The gas is then processed at plants located in Lavaca, Colorado, and Jackson county, and the residue gas is delivered near the Katy market.
 From there, the gas flows back south to meet south Texas demand via long-haul natural gas pipelines.
 The map below highlights natural gas pipelines with diameters over 24 inches.
 Of these, Kinder Morgan, Energy Transfer, and Enterprise collectively own over 5 Bcf/d of north to south capacity between Katy and South Texas.

 South Texas has historically been long gas due to the development of the Eagle Ford.
 At its peak, South Texas and Eagle Ford residue gas production was over 6.5 Bcf/d and exceed demand in the region by over 1 Bcf/d as highlighted in the chart below.
 However, in 2016 the balance in South Texas flipped negative as declining Eagle Ford residue gas production was unable to meet growing demand.
 As a result, pipelines that traditionally moved Eagle Ford production north to the Katy market and beyond emptied and began flowing south.
 In May 2019, over 1.3 Bcf/d of natural gas flowed south into the South Texas market on interstate pipelines and an estimated additional 0.9 Bcf/d on intrastate pipelines.